chingchuhsu/theme/content/portfolio/spatial-distribution-of-poor-children-in-san-francisco-ca.md

 https://en.wikipedia.org/wiki/Head_Start_(program)

-Head Start is a programm launched in 1965 by
+Head Start is a programm launched in 1965 by the US Department of Health and Human Services, in helping low-income children and families with early childhood education, health, nutrition, and parent involvent services.
+It operates independently from local schools and is designed to enhance children's physical and emotional well-being and stable family relationships.

 //Goal

-The goal of the assignment is to examine how many Head Start Centers are within certain distances from children in proverty under 5 years old and visualize on a map of San Francisco.
+The goal is to visualize the distribution of children in proverty under 5 years old in San Francisco and how many Head Start Centers are within certain distances from them.

 //Data